hamza-messaoudi/million-song-dataset/Postgres/README.md

 ### How to run this pipeline

+    1. Download or clone the repository to your workspace

-    1. Unzip the data.zip file
+    2. Unzip the data.zip file

-    2. run : python create_tables.py
+    3. run : python create_tables.py

-    3. run : python etl.py
+    4. run : python etl.py

-    4. open test.ipynb to see the results
+    5. open test.ipynb to see the results